 4.Hire a professional cycling coach

-But there is a huge difference between knowledge about exercise physiology and coaching yourself.
-When you have a cycling coach there is a positive pressure that helps you perform every single training session as scheduled.
+But there is a vast difference between knowledge about exercise physiology and coaching yourself.
+When you have a cycling coach, positive pressure helps you perform every single training session as scheduled.

 If you coach yourself, it’s easier to skip a session because your “coach” is more likely to accept your excuses.
 Athletes at all levels can benefit from having a coach or mentor for sparring.